Donatella Arpaia: Career

 Following a brief career as a corporate attorney, Arpaia opened her first restaurant, Bellini, in 1998.
 Her other restaurants include davidburke&donatella, which has received four stars from Forbes and the Five Diamond Award and Anthos, a Michelin Star Greek restaurant which was named Best New Restaurant by New York and Esquire in November 2007, and nominated for a James Beard Foundation Award for Best New Restaurant.
 The restaurant retained a Michelin star rating from 2007 to 2010.
 Mia Dona, another restaurant she created, opened in February 2008.

 Zagat named Arpaia "The Hostess with the Mostest" in March 2006 and Crain's named her one of its "40 under 40", and the New York Post named Arpaia 31st of "The 50 Most Powerful Women in NYC".

-In 2007, Arpaia and chef Michael Psilakis opened restaurant Kefi in the Upper West Side of New York City.
+In 2007, Arpaia and chef Michael Psilakis opened restaurant Kefi on the Upper West Side of Manhattan in New York City.
 Its meatballs were named as the best in the city in New York's 2007 "Best of New York" issue.

 In mid-2009, Arpaia and Psilakis opened Eos in Miami's Viceroy Hotel, her first restaurant opened outside of New York.